General Insurance

 Divorce is the most legally complex life event for insurance purposes.
 It terminates shared coverage, invalidates beneficiary designations you likely intended to keep, and can create gaps in health insurance that expose you to six-figure medical bills within days.

 Health insurance is the most urgent concern.
-A spouse covered under the other’s employer plan loses that coverage on the date the divorce is finalized — not when paperwork is filed.
-COBRA continuation coverage extends protection for up to 36 months, but premiums can reach 102% of the full plan cost, making it expensive.
+A spouse covered under the other’s employer plan loses that coverage on the date the divorce is finalized, not when paperwork is filed.
+COBRA continuation coverage, administered under rules overseen by the U.S. Department of Labor, extends protection for up to 36 months, but premiums can reach 102% of the full plan cost, making it expensive.
 Reviewing marketplace alternatives through HealthCare.gov is often cheaper, especially for lower-income individuals.

 Removing an Ex-Spouse as Beneficiary

 Auto and homeowners policies also require action.
 A former spouse should be removed from shared policies, and a life event insurance review should reassess liability limits now that household assets and income are split.
+If the home itself is being transferred between spouses as part of a settlement, the title change triggers a fresh need to confirm homeowners coverage ownership.
 For a deeper look at what homeowners policies cover in joint-ownership situations, see our Homeowners Insurance Guide.

 Life Event Primary Insurance Actions Deadline to Act